williamtran29/styleguides/ux-dev/accessibility-a11y.md

 As part of the QA process for UXD work, ensure the page/component is accessible with automated audits and manual testing.

 As a first pass, use keyboard navigation and screenreader software to ensure all content is navigable, functional, and understandable for non-sighted users.
-Use [Vox’s Accessibility Checklist](http://accessibility.voxmedia.com) (particularly [the Engineer section](http://accessibility.voxmedia.com/#engineers)) as a guide for review.
+Use [Vox's Accessibility Checklist](http://accessibility.voxmedia.com) (particularly [the Engineer section](http://accessibility.voxmedia.com/#engineers)) as a guide for review.

-As a second pass, take advantage of Chrome’s Accessibility Audit, which can be accessed within Inspector Tools’ Audits tab, to find any issues/areas of opportunity.
+As a second pass, take advantage of Chrome's Accessibility Audit, which can be accessed within Inspector Tools' Audits tab, to find any issues/areas of opportunity.

 ## Common Patterns